-He is a non-executive director of Extern and Extern Ireland and is a former Chair of the Community Relations Council, the Parades Commission and a Northern Ireland board member of the BIG Lottery Fund.
+He was a director of Extern and Extern Ireland and was a Northern Ireland Board Member of the BIG Lottery Fund.

 A Solicitor by background, Mrs Singleton has a strong interest in Cultural Development and Education and has been a Director of Mid-Armagh Community Network since its formation in 1998.
 Hilary is currently Deputy Chair of the Health and Safety Executive of Northern Ireland, Chair of HSENI's Audit and Risk Management Committee and a member of the Local Government Staff Commission.
 She previously served as a Board member of the Ulster-Scots Agency, where she Chaired both the Agency's Education Committee and Audit and Risk Committee, and she is a former School Governor.